-- Supplement with Cod-Liver Oil: Cod liver oil is extremely good for your bones and joints.
-It’s anti-inflammatory and is a great source of vitamin D (improves mood and hormones).
+- Supplement with Cod Liver Oil: Cod liver oil is extremely good for your bones and joints.
+It’s anti-inflammatory and is an excellent source of vitamin D (improves mood and hormones).
 It can help prevent you from getting arthritis later in life.
-All young people should be taking 500-1000 mg of Cod-Liver Oil a day.
+All young people should be taking 500-1000 mg of Cod Liver Oil a day.

 ~So, do I have to do it forever?~